Groumy/Groumy.github.io/_drafts/tbh-fatiguing-magic.md

 * My memory don't usually start to forget things I just used ...
 It tends to forget things I rarely use ...
 * My memory cannot remember multiple time the same information

-So when I saw that memory was used ad a balancing mechanisim I was a little bit disapointed.
-I gave the game a chance and decided that if my players didn't I could
+So when I saw that memory was used as a balancing mechanisim in [The Black Hack](/tags/TheBlackHack) I was a little bit disapointed.
+I gave the game a chance and decided that if my players didn't I could get over it.

+But they

 Mana is a better fit naratively, but mechanicaly it goes against the simplicity of resources management of TBH.